 - Standard - tbc (based on RCUK rate)

 - Band 1 - £8,500 per year (low consumable research project)

 - Band 2 - £15,000 per year (medium consumable research project)

 - Band 3 - £20,000 per year (high consumable research project)

 The band for each PhD project is indicated within the advertised project description.
 Fees for UK/EU students are generally not quoted in adverts where they are covered by a funded studentship.

-We are pleased that the Department for Education has now confirmed that EU students applying for university places in England in 2017/18 will continue to be eligible for student loans and grants, and entitled to home fee status for the duration of their course, even past the point that the UK leaves the EU.
+We are pleased that the Department for Education has now confirmed that EU students applying for university places in England in 2017/18 and 2018/19 will continue to be eligible for student loans and grants, and entitled to home fee status for the duration of their course, even past the point that the UK leaves the EU.